torch2424/live-stream-radio/README.md

 ./startStream.sh
 ````

 And then sit back, relax, and vibe to your awesome radio! 🎵 📻 📻 📻 🎵 Gifs and Music and be removed and added from the `radioFiles/` directory, in their respective directories.
-Be cautious removing while streaming however, as this could lead to errors while the video is encoding.
+Be cautious removing files while streaming however, as this could lead to errors while the video is encoding.

 # Adding Content to the Stream